 The classes will be held in a safe environment with two responsible adults on the premises at all times.
 We would be unable to have any parents waiting due to lack of space so please consider this when booking your child’s space.

-The course is a 5 week term and will cost £13.50 per child.
+The course is a 5 week term and will cost £10 per child per class.

 Bank Transfer payments or Cash accepted.